Milliamps to Watts Converter

 Current (mA)

-Milliamperes (mA) represent the flow of electric charge.
-It is a measure of the current in a circuit.
+Milliamperes (mA) represent the flow of electric charge, measuring the current in a circuit.

 Pro Tip